-Set forth below is additional information regarding our compensation practices as they relate to the elements of our compensation program:
+Set forth below is additional information regarding our compensation practices and processes as they relate to the elements of our compensation program:

 Base Salary.
-Historically, we have not made regular annual adjustments to the base salaries of our Named Executive Officers (the most recent across the board adjustments were made in 2017), but we have made salary adjustments in connection with promotions or taking on increased responsibilities.
-No salary adjustments were approved for 2021.
+Historically, we have not made regular annual adjustments to the base salaries of our Named Executive Officers.
+We have made salary adjustments periodically in connection with promotions, the assumption of increased responsibilities or to address changes in competitive market data.
+Base salaries were not adjusted in 2023.

 Annual Cash Incentive Awards.
-Annual cash incentive awards for the Named Executive Officers are determined within a formulaic framework that includes an annual bonus target for each Named Executive Officer, expressed as a percentage of base salary, and the determination of an actual payout as a percentage of such target amount based on company performance relative to specific goals, and individual contributions.
+Annual cash incentive awards (or bonuses) are determined within a formulaic framework that includes an annual bonus target for each Named Executive Officer, expressed as a percentage of base salary, and the determination of an actual payout as a percentage of such target amount based on company performance relative to specific goals, and individual contributions.
 Annual company goals typically include financial, safety, environmental and other specified goals, and each goal, as well as the individual performance component, is assigned a weighting or percentage share of the total payout opportunity.
 Annual goals and objectives, as well as weightings and potential payout ranges (expressed as a percentage of target) are established at the beginning of each year and are discussed and reviewed with the Board in conjunction with the review and approval of our annual plan.
 Payout percentages relative to achievement of specified goals may range from 0 - 200% of an individual's target opportunity.
-The final amounts that are paid may be adjusted by the compensation committee and the Board based on factors it deems relevant.
+The final amounts that are paid may be adjusted by the Compensation Committee and the Board based on factors it deems relevant.
 Such adjustments may be positive or negative depending on the circumstances.
-For example, in each of 2019 and 2020, based on recommendations made by our CEO, the compensation committee and Board exercised negative discretion to reduce the overall payout relative to what the bonus formula generated (see "- 2021 Performance Overview and Specific Application of Compensation Elements in 2021" for more information regarding 2021).

-2021 Annual Bonus Formula
+2023 Annual Bonus Formula

 At the end of each year, the CEO assesses the Company's performance relative to goals and objectives established at the beginning of the year.
 The CEO's written analysis of our performance examines accomplishments and shortfalls relative to established goals and objectives and also assesses overall performance against opportunities and challenges, taking into account controllable and non-controllable factors encountered during the year.
 The CEO also assesses the individual performance and contributions of each NEO (other than himself) towards the satisfaction of the various goals and objectives established at the beginning of the year.
-The CEO submits his report and the supporting detail to the compensation committee and Board for review and comment.
-Based on the conclusions set forth in the annual performance assessment, the CEO submits the results of the formulaic bonus calculations along with any recommendations for adjustments to the compensation committee for all Named Executive Officers other than himself.
+The CEO submits his report and the supporting detail to the Compensation Committee and Board for review and comment.
+Based on the conclusions set forth in the annual performance assessment, the CEO submits to the Compensation Committee the results of the formulaic bonus calculations, along with any recommendations for adjustments, for all Named Executive Officers other than himself.
 In connection with his assessment of Company and individual performance, the CEO also considers various factors, including: